Adejumok/Credit-Card-Approval/README.md

 ```
 Follow the prompts and instructions displayed on the console to perform the data analysis and model building.

+##
+While building this credit card predictor, we tackled some of the most widely-known preprocessing steps such as scaling, label encoding, and missing value imputation.
+We finished with some machine learning to predict if a person's application for a credit card would get approved or not given some information about that person.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the project, feel free to open a pull request or submit an issue describing your suggestion.